IBM Cloud Docs

 Adding security groups during cluster creation

 When you create a VPC cluster, the default worker security group, which is named kube-<clusterID>, is automatically created and applied to all workers in the cluster.
 You can also attach additional security groups alongside the default worker security group.
 The security groups applied to the workers in the cluster are a combination of the security groups applied when you create the cluster and when you create the worker pool.
-A total of five security groups can be applied to workers, including the default security groups and any security groups applied to the worker pool.
-Note that the option to add custom security groups to workers is only available in the CLI.
+A total of five security groups can be applied to your cluster.

 The security groups applied to a cluster cannot be changed once the cluster is created.
 You can change the rules of the security groups that are applied to the cluster, but you cannot add or remove security groups at the cluster level.
 If you apply the incorrect security groups at cluster create time, you must delete the cluster and create a new one.